Sivahari33/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

-# EXP-5 NumPy Program: Column-wise Sorting of a 2D Array
+# 5A.NumPy Program: Column-wise Sorting of a 2D Array

 ## Aim
 To write a **NumPy** program that sorts the elements in each column of a given 2D array in ascending order.